 North Side hit-and-run leaves 1 man dead, another hurt

-CHICAGO (CBS) – One man is dead, and another is hurt following a hit-and-run crash on the North Side Saturday morning.
+CHICAGO (CBS) – One man is dead, and another is hurt following a hit-and-run crash on Chicago's North Side Saturday morning.

 The crash happened around 7:13 a.m. in the 4300 block of North DuSable Lake Shore Drive.

-Chicago police say the driver, a 36-year-old man, was traveling southbound in an SUV with a passenger and attempted to change lanes.
+Chicago police say the victim, a 36-year-old man, was traveling southbound in an SUV with a passenger and attempted to change lanes.

 While changing lanes, an unknown driver in a white-colored SUV traveling in the same direction struck his vehicle and then fled the scene.